 Stop 2: Newtown Cove

+Newtown Cove is a handy 5-minute spin from Tramore.
 Famous for their clear waters, the swimming coves of Newtown and Guillamene are often regarded as two of the best beaches in Waterford.

 Newtown cove is small and sheltered with a stony beach, and swimmers have easy access via a ladder or slipway.
 Guillamene is accessed by several sets of steps.
-Dive from platforms or swim when the tide is in or out.
 If you see a sign that says men-only, it’s because Guillamene was only for male swimmers until the 1980s.

 Women and children had to swim in Newtown whether they wanted to or not.
 Thankfully, the sign is the only thing that remains of that time, and everyone can enjoy both coves these days.

 WARNING: Please always use caution whenever thinking about entering the water in Ireland.
-If in doubt, keep your feet on dry land.
+If in doubt, keep your feet on dry land

-Stop 3: The Metal Man
+Stop 3: The Metal Man (note warning)

-Stop 4: Kilfarrasy Beach
+Stop 4: Garrarus Beach

-he incredible cliffs which shelter this beach are approximately 460 million years old, but it’s the rock formations and islands on both sides of the beach that draw the most attention.
+Just 15 minutes up the coast is one of the best beaches in Waterford – Kilfarrasy.
+The craggy cliffs which shelter this beach are approximately 460 million years old, but it’s the rock formations and islands on both sides of the beach that draw the most attention.

 The beach is a popular spot for swimming, snorkeling and kayaking, so long as you remain on the main beach.